-Sex trafficking, the real term I discovered, was not only a real thing.
-It was right in our backyard.
-Atlanta is considered a hub because the international airport (ranking Number 1 for incidents in 2014) make it easy to get children out of the country quickly.
+Sex trafficking, the real term I discovered, was not only a real thing in the world: It was right in our backyard.
+Atlanta is considered a hub because the international airport (ranking Number 1 for incidents in 2014) makes it easy to get children out of the country quickly.
 How come I didn’t know about this until now?

 The next day I immediately told my students about the movie and the validity behind it.
 They needed to be careful so they were not one of the victims.
 Of course they agreed but I wasn’t satisfied.
 I wanted this topic to be discussed and for more people know that it exists and to feel empathy for the victims.
 How many victims were out there, damaged and scarred from this horrible crime, and didn’t have the strength to talk about it?

 Thus Victim of Silence was born and it is still one of our most important pieces.
 It premiered in 2008 at Evolution with a cast of 3 men (the attackers) and 8 women (the victims).

 Through the company’s history, we have changed the gender roles with women attacking women and most recently, at our 10th anniversary, men attacking both women AND men.